-If you have questions about filing a medical malpractice claim for a delayed diagnosis or misdiagnosis, attorney Chris Mellino welcomes you to contact our Cleveland office for a free consultation.
+If you have questions about filing a medical malpractice claim for failure to diagnose or wrong diagnosis, medical malpractice lawyer Chris Mellino welcomes you to contact our Cleveland office for a free consultation.
 We’ll be happy to address any concerns, including whether you still have time to file a claim under Ohio law, discuss verdicts and settlements we’ve obtained in similar cases, and explain what to expect if your case goes to trial.

-Examples of Misdiagnosis Claims Christopher Mellino Has Handled
+Examples of Wrong Diagnosis Claims Christopher Mellino Has Handled

 As the Cleveland Plain Dealer reported July 28, 1995, Chris and his former partner settled a wrongful death claim for $2.4 million after a 54-year-old woman’s doctor failed to diagnose leukemia.
 She died of a blood infection five days after hemorrhoid surgery.